 - Q9.
 How does the housing allowance exclusion work in retirement? - A9.
 Under Section 107 of the Internal Revenue Code, clergy pension distributions can also be declared as a housing allowance.
 (This provision does not apply to the clergyperson's surviving spouse.)
 CPF Form B immediately follows this supplement.
 It explains how The Church Pension Fund (CPF) declares the full amount of all benefits paid from retirement and disability plans sponsored by CPF to retired and disabled clergy as a housing allowance, and how to apply it for tax purposes.
-We recommend that you place a copy of CPF Form B in your current tax file and provide it to your tax preparer.

-Q10.
-Who designates the housing allowance in nonstandard work situations?
+We recommend that you place a copy of CPF Form B in your current tax file and provide it to your tax preparer. - Q10.
+Who designates the housing allowance in nonstandard work situations? - A10.

-- A10.
 The governing authority of the employing entity should designate the housing allowance.
-Remember that work performed for a nonchurch employer will not qualify for the housing allowance exclusion, unless the clergyperson is working under an approved Extension of Ministry and the work performed is primarily sacerdotal. - Q11.
+Remember that work performed for a non-Episcopal entity may not qualify for the housing allowance exclusion.
+Please speak with your tax advisor. - Q11.
 How does the housing allowance exclusion work when changing jobs during the calendar year? - A11.
 The clergyperson should request a new housing allowance designation from the new employer, based on the housing cost factors that will apply during the remaining part of the year.
-The designation must be made before the start of new employment as it will be effective only prospectively. - Q12.
+The designation must be made before the start of new employment, as it will be effective only prospectively.

+- Q12.
 What expenses qualify for the housing allowance exclusion? - A12.
 The IRS has not issued a definitive list of items that qualify for the housing allowance exclusion.
 You and your tax preparer can refer to IRS Publication 517 for information.
 In addition, CPF Form B (attached at the end of this document) may assist in determining the total actual expenses that relate to renting or providing your primary home.